EXCLUSIVE-WHO's cancer research agency to say aspartame sweetener a possible carcinogen-sources

 DEBATE

-The IARC's rulings can have huge impact.
-In 2015, its committee concluded that glyphosate is "probably carcinogenic".
-Years later, even as other bodies like the European Food Safety Authority (EFSA) contested this, companies were still feeling the effects of the decision.
-Germany’s Bayer in 2021 lost its third appeal against U.S. court verdicts that awarded damages to customers blaming their cancers on use of its glyphosate-based weedkillers.

 The IARC's decisions have also faced criticism for sparking needless alarm over hard to avoid substances or situations.
-It has previously put working overnight and consuming red meat into its "probably cancer-causing" class, and using mobile phones as "possibly cancer-causing", similar to aspartame.
+It has four different levels of classification - carcinogenic, probably carcinogenic, possibly carcinogenic and not classifiable.
+The levels are based on the strength of the evidence, rather than how dangerous a substance is.

+The first group includes substances from processed meat to asbestos, which all have convincing evidence showing they cause cancer, IARC says.

+Working overnight and consuming red meat are in the "probable" class, which means that there is limited evidence these substances or situations can cause cancer in humans and either better evidence showing they cause cancer in animals, or strong evidence showing that they have similar characteristics as other human carcinogens.

 Aspartame has been extensively studied for years.
 Last year, an observational study in France among 100,000 adults showed that people who consumed larger amounts of artificial sweeteners – including aspartame – had a slightly higher cancer risk.